The weather

 Summary of the weekend's downpours

-The rain began to fall during the afternoon and evening of Friday, concentrated along the central coast and pre-coastal areas and in the eastern half of the region.
-However, it was during the morning and midday of Saturday that the heaviest rainfall occurred in some areas, especially in the lower reaches of the Besòs River and the rest of the central coast and pre-coastal areas.
-At official automatic weather stations, rainfall totals reached 77 l/m² in Badalona, 64 l/m² in Granollers, 60 l/m² in Mataró, and 54 l/m² in La Roca del Vallès.
-Unofficial stations located in the southern part of Vallès Occidental, however, recorded amounts exceeding 100 l/m², such as 136 l/m² in Martorelles and 137 l/m² in Sant Fost de Campsentelles.
+Beyond this morning's weather front, the weekend's episode of rain and downpours stands out.
+Rain began falling during Friday afternoon and evening, concentrated along the central coast and pre-coastal areas and in the eastern half of the region.
+However, it was during Saturday morning and midday that the heaviest rainfall occurred in some areas, especially in the lower reaches of the Besòs River and the rest of the central coast and pre-coastal areas.
+Official automatic weather stations recorded 77 l/m² in Badalona, 64 l/m² in Granollers, 60 l/m² in Mataró, and 54 l/m² in La Roca del Vallès.
+At unofficial weather stations in southern Vallès, however, rainfall totals exceeded 100 l/m², such as 136 l/m² in Martorelles and 137 l/m² in Sant Fost de Campsentelles.
 During the early hours of Sunday morning, the rain was concentrated in the Girona region, with 42 l/m² in Cassà de la Selva and 34 l/m² in Cabanes.
-Rainfall totals of between 10 and 40 l/m² are frequently recorded along much of the central coast and pre-coastal area, as well as in the interior of Girona, and also in parts of central Catalonia—welcome news after a very dry start to December.
+Overall, these regions received significant rainfall, which continued in recent hours with a new weather front, following a very dry start to December.